 1. Convert the slider-crank mechanism model to a subsystem.
 2. Define subsystem inputs and outputs.
 3. Define and assign subsystem parameters.
-4. Export the model using the Simulink Component Block Generation template.
-5. Implement the S-function block in Simulink.
+4. Export the model using the Simulink® Component Block Generation template.
+5. Implement the S-function block in Simulink®.

 Note: The following tutorial will take you through these steps in detail.
-Before starting this tutorial, you must set up MATLAB and the mex compiler.
-For more information, see the MapleSimConnector,setup help page for more information.
+Before starting this tutorial, you must set up MATLAB® and the mex compiler.
+For more information, see the [MapleSimConnector](#) setup help page for more information.

-To open the slider-crank mechanism example:
+To open the slider-crank mechanism example

-1. In MapleSim, expand the Examples palette and then expand the Tutorial submenu.
-2. Select the Slider Crank example.
-The example appears in the workspace.
+1. In MapleSim, under the Libraries tab, browse to the Examples > User's Guide Examples menu.
+2. Open the Planar Slider-Crank Mechanism example in Chapter 6.
+The example appears in the Model Workspace.